-- Is constructed and conducted in a way as to promote positive attitudes and provide opportunities for socially responsible action
+- Is constructed and conducted in a way as to promote positive attitudes and provide opportunities for socially responsible action; and

-- Requires students to reflection and take responsibility for their learning.
+- Requires students to reflect and take responsibility for their learning.

 - Pre-assessment: identifying what students already know in order to clarify the starting point for teaching and learning experiences.

 - Formative assessment: ongoing assessment which helps the teacher to plan for the ongoing needs of the students and to help to plan the next steps for student learning.